 In all patients with bacterial pneumonia, empirical therapy should be started as soon as possible.
 The first step in treatment is a risk assessment to know whether the patient should be treated in an outpatient or inpatient setting.
 Cardiopulmonary conditions, age, and severity of symptoms affect risk for bacterial pneumonia, especially CAP.

 An expanded CURB-65 or CURB-65 pneumonia severity score can be used for risk quantification.
 It includes C = Confusion, U = Uremia (BUN greater than 20 mg/dL), R = Respiratory rate (greater than 30 per min), B = B.P (BP less than 90/60 mmHg) and age greater than 65 years.
-One point is scored for each previously mentioned risk factor.
-If the total of the score is 2 or more than 2, it indicates hospital admission.
-If the total is 4 or more than 4, it indicates ICU admission.
+One point is scored for each of these risk factors.
+For a score of 0-1, outpatient treatment is advised.
+If the total score is 2 or more, it indicates medical ward admission.
+If the total score is 3 or more, it indicates ICU admission.
 Recommended therapy for different settings are as follows:

-After getting a culture-positive lab result, therapies should be directed to the culture-specific pathogen.
+After getting a culture-positive lab result, therapy should be altered according to the culture-specific pathogen.

-The patient also can benefit from smoking cessation counseling and influenza and pneumococcal vaccination.
+The patient also can benefit from smoking cessation, counseling, and vaccination for influenza and pneumococcus.

 All patients treated at home should be scheduled for a follow-up visit within 2 days to assess any complication of pneumonia.